Skip to content

 Updated

-By Katie Steckles and Peter Rowlett, 20 words
+By Katie Steckles and Peter Rowlett, 46 words

-2. Peter Follansbee: Joiner's Notes NEW
+9. Peter Follansbee: Joiner's Notes

 Seventeenth-century joined furniture; green wood, hand tools. 🇺🇸 More info